LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Methodology

 \subsubsection{\textbf{Root Cause Analysis Prompt Template Design}}

-To facilitate root cause analysis, LogSage employs a task-specific prompt template that incorporates prompt engineering techniques such as role-playing, few-shot learning, and output format constraints.
+To facilitate RCA, LogSage employs a task-specific prompt template (Fig. \ref{rca_prompt}) that incorporates prompt engineering techniques such as role-playing, few-shot learning, and output format constraints.
 This template provides the LLM with explicit task instructions and takes filtered critical error log blocks as input, guiding the model to focus on diagnostic reasoning.

-The output is strictly structured in JSON format, consisting of two parts: log analysis and root cause identification, as Fig. \ref{fig:json_example}.
-The log analysis component highlights the line numbers of log entries that are strongly correlated with the failure, emphasizing patterns that may have triggered the issue.
-The root cause identification summarizes the underlying cause in clear natural language, serving as the foundation for downstream solution generation.
-This structured output improves the interpretability and traceability of the diagnostic process.